-This section of the website lists BC and Canadian reports that have a settlement focus and that may be of assistance to organizations in completing the 2015 Call for Proposals.
+This resource lists BC and Canadian reports that have a settlement focus and that could be of assistance to organizations in completing the 2015 Call for Proposals.

 BC/Canada Reports & Francophone Resources – AMSSA